-Customer means any organisation that is registered to use the Portal and Services provided by Know Your Candidate.
+Customer means any organisation that is registered to use the Portal and submits a request for the Services.

 KYC means Know Your Candidate Ltd, registration number 6872627 and whose registered office is at 1st Floor, 1 City Approach, Albert Street, Eccles, Manchester, M30 0BG.

-Portal means the website provided by KYC and all its contents found at www.knowyourcandidate.co.uk
+Portal means the website portal provided by KYC (accessed by Customers at www.knowyourcandidate.co.uk) and its contents.